Michelle Hernandez

 What do you attribute your success to?

-I would say my family.
+My family.
 I have a very large family, and we're very close.
-I have nieces that are in high school right now, looking at colleges, and they're asking me questions.
-I see that mentorship kind of being of use to them, because I didn't have that when I went to college.
-I'm a first generation student, so I had no guidance.
+I have nieces in high school who are starting to explore college options, and we've had conversations about their plans after graduation.
+I guide these conversations by asking about their goals and encouraging them to explore scholarships and available resources.
+I also support a niece who is now a college freshman by helping her navigate her own college experience and encouraging her to build a mentor network beyond me.
+I’ve come to recognize how valuable mentorship is, especially since I didn’t have that support during my own college experience.
+Being a first-generation student, I lacked guidance during my own experience, which has shaped how I now value and provide mentorship.
 My family is my motivation, and I really attribute my success to them, because I want to be an example for my nieces, and also for other women who are in the same boat.
-Only 8% of Latinas earn master degrees, and I take great pride in that, and I want to help increase that number.
-That's really important to me.
+Only 8% of Latinas earn a master's degree, and I take great pride in that, and I want to help increase that number, that's really important to me.
 What really brings me joy and purpose is finding and mentoring all these young Latinas and other young women that are just wanting to belong in these spaces that we may think were not really meant for us, but they are.

 What’s the best career advice you’ve ever received?